 James Delbourgo was born in Great Britain and educated at the University of East Anglia, Cambridge (Christ's College) and Columbia.
-He previously taught at McGill in Montreal, where he directed the program in History and Philosophy of Science, and was Visiting Professor of History of Science at Harvard in 2016; and is an associate of that department.
-His research combines the history of science with imperial and global history and the history and sociology of collecting and museum studies.
+He previously taught at McGill in Montreal, where he directed the program in History and Philosophy of Science; was Visiting Professor of History of Science at Harvard in 2016; and is an associate of that department.
+His research combines the history of science with imperial and global history and the history of collecting and museum studies.